A semiparametric generalized exponential regression model with a principled distance-based prior: Introduction

 Researchers have widely employed the exponential distribution to model rainfall data \citep{todorovic1974stochastic, hazra2018bayesian} in literature; its simplicity integrates seamlessly into hydrological and climatological frameworks.
-However, contemporary research increasingly recognizes the need for innovative probability distribution models for better encompassing complex real-world data patterns.
-This realization has prompted the introduction of novel probability classes with far-reaching implications across diverse research domains. \cite{ahmad2019recent} provides an excellent overview of newly developed distributions.
-A notable collection of models are generalized distributions, gaining attention from both practical and theoretical statisticians for their adaptability to various datasets.
-Some examples include the Marshall-Olkin generalized exponential distribution \citep{marshall1997new}, generalized inverse Gaussian distribution \citep{jorgensen1982statistical}, generalized Rayleigh distribution \citep{kundu2005generalized}, etc. A more comprehensive examination of these distributions is available in \citep{tahir2016compounding}.
+However, contemporary research increasingly recognizes the need for innovative probability distribution models to encompass complex real-world data patterns better.
+This realization has prompted the introduction of novel probability classes with far-reaching implications across diverse research domains. \cite{ahmad2019recent} provide an excellent overview of newly developed distributions.
+A notable collection of models is generalized distributions, which have gained attention from both practical and theoretical statisticians for their adaptability to various datasets.
+Some examples include the Marshall-Olkin generalized exponential distribution \citep{marshall1997new}, generalized inverse Gaussian distribution \citep{jorgensen1982statistical}, generalized Rayleigh distribution \citep{kundu2005generalized}, etc. \citep{tahir2016compounding} examine these distributions comprehensively.